How I'm Using ChatGPT in My Everyday Tasks

 The list was easy to read and comprehend, and I walked away knowing how to use my new credit card better in minutes.

-For example, Hyundai launched a new car in India called EXTER, and I wanted to understand a couple of tech specs and feature availability in this car.
+For example, Hyundai launched a new car last year in India called EXTER, and I wanted to understand a couple of tech specs and feature availability in this car.

-Instead of searching on Google and jumping through multiple car blogs, I gave ChatGPT a link to the brochure from the official Hyundai website:
+Instead of searching on Google and jumping through multiple car blogs, I gave ChatGPT the PDF brochure from the official Hyundai website and started asking questions right away, like what's the fuel capacity:

 Specifications of the engine: